JonLLL/stockapp/README.md

 # stockapp
-this is a personal project where i am replicating a stock watching/ trading application <br>
+This is a personal project where i am replicating a stock watching/ trading application <br>
-front end - react.js<br>
+Front end - react.js<br>
-backend - Python, node.js, express.js <br>
+Backend - Python, node.js, express.js <br>
-database - postgreSQL <br>
+Database - postgreSQL <br>
-utilizing aplaca api for real time market data <br>
+Utilizing aplaca api for real time market data <br>
 ## mvp
 users must be able to log in and log out <br>
 users can add stocks into a watch list<br>